 Click on the + Follow icon above to receive updates on Improvements to Tourism Infrastructure at Kennett River.

 We invited feedback on the draft Kennett River Precinct Plan and draft Kennett River Family Caravan Park Master Plan from Monday 3 March until Sunday 23 March, 2025.
-These surveys are now closed, and we are reviewing the feedback.
+Following review, the final plans are now available.
+Thank you for your contribution.

 This project will support the growing tourism and visitor economy by delivering public infrastructure and accessibility improvements through several initiatives.